 – Joan of Arc – Jeanne’s warning to Bishop Cauchon

 The trial was a very testing experience for Joan.
 Initially, the trial was held in public, but her responses were much sharper than her prosecutors expected.
 Her answers stood a challenge to the authority of the church; Joan of Arc stated how.

 “They do not order me to disobey the Church, but God must be served first.”

 During cross-examination, she held her own and offered strong rebuttals to the provocative questions; her straightforward answers and modest demeanour gained her public sympathy.
 For example, the prosecution tried very hard to get her to blaspheme.
 She was asked:

 Question at Trial: “Do you know if you are in the grace of God?”

 “If I am not, may God place me there; if I am, may God so keep me.
 I should be the saddest in all the world if I knew that I were not in the grace of God.
 But if I were in a state of sin, do you think the Voice would come to me? ” – Joan of Arc (2)

 However a week later she regained her strength and recanted her confession.
-She was able to face her ordeal with dignity.
+This meant the penalty of execution by fire would be re-implemented.
+Witnesses recount she faced her ordeal with dignity.
 It is said that over 10,000 people came to see her execution by burning.
-Her ashes were scattered in the Seine.
+Afterwards, her ashes were scattered in the Seine.
 One legend tells how her heart remained unaffected by the fire.

-26 years later the English were finally driven from Rouen and in a later inquest she was declared to be officially innocent and was officially designated to be a martyr.
-She was canonized a saint in 1920 and remains the patron saint of France.
+Twenty-six years later the English were finally driven from Rouen and in a later inquest, she was declared to be officially innocent and was officially designated to be a martyr.
+She was canonised a saint in 1920 and remains the patron saint of France.